telegraf/telegraf/docs/README.md

 ```

 However, in the above example, the session middleware just stores the counters in-memory.
-This means that all counters will be lost when you stop your bot.
+This means that all counters will be lost when the process is terminated.
-If you want to store data even across restarts, you need to use *persistent sessions*.
+If you want to store data across restarts, or share it among workers, you need to use [persistent sessions](https://www.npmjs.com/search?q=telegraf-session).

-**Note: For persistent sessions you can use any of [`telegraf-session-*`](https://www.npmjs.com/search?q=telegraf-session) middleware.**

 `telegraf` also allows you to easily integrate your own persistence without any other package.
-The `session` function can take a storage in the context object.
+The `session` function can take a `storage` in the options object.
 A storage must have three methods: one for loading, one for storing, and one for deleting a session.
 This works as follows: